QuentinRa/blog.quentinra.dev/operating-systems/linux/env/boot/index.md

 <div class="row row-cols-lg-2"><div>

 Systemd is a system and service manager for Linux operating systems.
-It is responsible or starting, stopping, and managing system services.
+It is responsible for starting, stopping, and managing system services.

 ```shell!
 $ ls -la /etc/systemd/system/   # target + enabled services